Tags

 You can also read about comparison of Sleep as Android algorithms and Sleep lab results on our blog here.

-There can be several reasons why your graphs are flat.
+There are several reasons why your graphs may be flat.

-- you can also try different frequency by choosing other frequency from the ddrop down menu list in Settings → Sleep tracking → Test sensor → Frequency
+- You can also try a different frequency by selecting other frequency from the drop-down menu list in Settings → Sleep tracking → Test sensor → Frequency

-- keep the phone closer to you bed
+- Keep the phone closer to your bed.

 .
 Accelerometer - try keeping the phone closer to you.

-Other common reason is phone screen turned on, you can try to disable Awake when using phone awake detection in Settings → Sleep tracking → Awake detection → Awake when using phone.
+• Another common cause is phone screen turned on, you can try disabling the Awake when using phone awake detection in Settings → Sleep tracking → Awake detection → Awake when using phone.

 If the tracking stops completely after few minutes, the background processes are restricted by your system.

-If the guide won’t help, send us your log using Left ☰ menu →
+• If the guide won’t help, send us your log using Left ☰ menu → ic help q Support →ic bug Report a bug.

 The red block indicates that something went wrong with tracking at that time and the device stopped providing sensor data for some reason.
 Usually those are some non-standard battery optimizations or battery savers, the battery gets too low so we preserve it for the alarm or connectivity issue if you use a wearable.